Do student loans affect buying a house?

 Should I pay off student loans before buying a house?

-There are several reasons you shouldn’t wait to buy a home if you’re ready, the biggest of which is the inevitable rise in housing prices over the last several years.
-Home prices hit all-time highs last year, and although they’ve cooled off in recent months, many markets are still up year-over-year.
-If student loan interest rates are hovering around 5 percent, it could make more sense to lock in a home now before prices increase even more – just be mindful that mortgage rates are still quite high.
+There are several reasons you shouldn’t wait to buy a home if you’re ready, the biggest of which is the rise in housing demand and prices over the last several years.
+It could make sense to lock in a home as soon as possible before prices increase even more – just be mindful that mortgage rates are still quite high.

 Ways to buy a house with student loan debt

 Plenty of people who buy a house also have student loan debt.
-A few ways to manage your student loan debt while buying a house include:
+Here are a few ways to manage your student loan debt while buying a house.

 Student loan debt may be part of your life for a decade or longer, but this doesn’t mean you have to wait to buy a home.
 The key considerations you’ll want to keep in mind are your credit score, your income, your other debts and the down payment you can save up before you start your search.